 We only have two required undergraduate courses related to education, and many of our students take them in the summer after they’re first admitted.
 They are: ED 216 - Purpose, structure and function of education in democracy and ED 253 - Learning across the lifespan.
 The state also requires that teacher candidates meet a range of content requirements: see our content mastery form.

-The program is very intensive, and student teaching takes a tremendous amount of physical and mental stamina.
+Note: The program is very intensive, and student teaching takes a tremendous amount of physical and mental stamina.
 Any time not spent in classes is generally spent writing lesson plans, grading your students' work, and doing your own homework.
 Be prepared for a very busy year!